harrinsonmb/startusingjenkins/README.md

 ## Initial configuration

-* Start environment which is composed by a Jenkins node, a Sonarqube server and agent node.
+* Start environment which is composed by a Jenkins Master, Agent node and a Sonarqube server.

 ```shell
 vagrant up
 ```

+* Install Docker Plugin for configure the agents

+You can download the plugin from [here](https://wiki.jenkins.io/display/JENKINS/Docker+Plugin)

+The image we are using is this [Jenkins SSH Slave](https://hub.docker.com/r/jenkins/ssh-slave/)

 ## Support